-Water is perhaps the most common measurement made in the near-infrared (NIR).
+Water concentration is perhaps the most common measurement made in the near-infrared (NIR).
 Water analysis is important as the presence of water can have a significant impact on the properties of a product, or on the reactivity of a reagent.

-Due to the strength of its absorption and its molecular simplicity it is possible to measure water content from a single wavelength, meaning a photometer (rather than a spectrometer) can be used for its analysis.
+Due to the strength of its absorption and its molecular simplicity it is possible to measure water content using a single wavelength, meaning a photometer (rather than a spectrometer) can be used for its analysis.

 Factors to Consider